Fussy cat? Food advice from Untamed to whet the appetite!

 The guaranteed analysis tells you what percentages of each food group are in the food.

 If you combine the information from the ingredients list and the guaranteed analysis, you should be able to find a cat food with:

 - A high percentage of animal protein

-Pregnant or lactating cats need even more energy, so you should look for products with an even higher fat content than 20%.
+Pregnant or lactating cats need even more energy, so you should look for products with an even higher protein content.